 Best Affordable Neighborhoods in Chula Vista, CA

-Some of the cheapest neighborhoods in Chula Vista are Otay Town, Castle Park, and Downtown Chula Vista.
+Some of the cheapest neighborhoods in Chula Vista are Otay Town, Castle Park, and North Chula Vista.
 These neighborhoods offer some of the lowest rent prices in Chula Vista, making them ideal for renters on a budget.
-As of March 21, 2026, the average rent in Chula Vista is $2,150, which is 1.2% lower than last year.
+As of May 6, 2026, the average rent in Chula Vista is $2,144, which is 0.4% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Otay Town